A career based, validated Diploma course to launch a career as a professional interior designer

 Sarah Hills, Porta Romana

-The extensive range of industry links that the school has built up over the years play a key part in helping to ensure that course content is up to date and these contacts are frequently a source of exciting design projects for students to undertake during their course.
-A vital source of potential work shadowing, employment and internships these links also provide a source of lecturers and support tutors who play an important role in the delivery, teaching and learning experience of students overall.
+The extensive range of industry links that the school has built up over the years play a key part in helping to ensure that course content is up to date and are a vital source of potential work shadowing, employment and internships.
+KLC industry links also provide experts who participate in Blended Learning workshops from time to time, and who lead group project.

-Students are encouraged to opt for work shadowing during their second year which is organised by the Careers Service through KLC's extensive range of contacts in the industry.
+Students are encouraged to opt for work shadowing during their second year which can be organised by the Careers Service through KLC's extensive range of contacts in the industry.
 Graduates will be eligible for BIID membership and able to join their Professional Pathway at Level 2.

-The many successful graduates working in the industry attest to the effectiveness of the course which they attribute to the high levels of support from tutors, the majority of whom are professional interior designers, and KLC's practical approach that employers particularly appreciate.
+The many successful graduates working in the industry attest to the effectiveness of the course which they attribute to the high levels of support from tutors and to KLC's practical approach that employers particularly appreciate.
 The recent validation process has served to further enhance the course and the resulting project work is increasingly well considered and creative.

 No previous art or design experience is necessary.
 Normally the entry standard is a degree, but mature students with sufficient prior learning experience are particularly encouraged.
-Non-degree holding younger students who have undertaken short-term courses, internships or work experience are required to write a report on their participation in the course or workplace, and provide a reference from their tutor / employer.
+Students without a degree who have undertaken short-term courses, internships or work experience are required to write a report on their participation in the course or workplace, and provide a reference from their tutor / employer.
 Any non-degree holding students that are accepted onto this course will be required to complete the Diploma Preparatory Course.

 Numbers are strictly limited and the first step is to arrange an interview the purpose of which is to provide applicants an opportunity to visit the school and learn about the course in detail and for the interviewer to assess the applicant's academic ability, motivation, performance under pressure and the reasons for undertaking the training.
 English language ability must also be competent and a minimum score of 6.5 on the International English Language Testing System www.ielts.org or its equivalent is required.

 NOTE: The interview is the first step in the formal application process for KLC's career orientated courses.
-Before coming in applicants should check that they are able to study full time, have the funding available, are of sufficient age and have the required language ability.
-To arrange to come and see the school or to set up an interview for this course, please contact Admissions on 020 7376 3377 or email firstname.lastname@example.org
+Before coming in applicants should check that they are able to study for up to 25 hours per week, have the funding available, are of sufficient age and have the required language ability.
+To arrange to come and see the school or to set up an interview for this course, please contact Admissions on 020 7376 3377 or email email@example.com

 Overseas applicants can arrange to have the interview by telephone although a follow up meeting prior to the course date and copies of relevant documentation will be required.

-Students are required to have a PC laptop computer for this course (the minimum specification for computer equipment is regularly updated and is available from the Flexible Learning Department), and the Adobe Creative Suite.
+Students are required to have a PC laptop computer for this course (the minimum specification for computer equipment is regularly updated and is available from the Flexible Learning Department).
 CAD software is provided free of charge as part of the course materials, and optional tuition in Photoshop and InDesign is also included.
 In order to participate in Photoshop and InDesign training, students will need to download these software packages.
-It is usually possible to download a free trial of software for these sessions (as long as they have not previously taken advantage of a free trial) however, to support ongoing professional needs, many students choose to purchase the Adobe Creative Suite as it is available at a considerable discount once they have enrolled.
+It is usually possible to download a free trial of software for these sessions (as long as students have not previously taken advantage of a free trial) however, to support ongoing professional needs, many students choose to purchase the Adobe Creative Suite as it is available at a considerable discount once they have enrolled.

 Most employers seek Diploma graduates who have skills and experience in CAD drawing and rendering packages.
 They are happy to interview graduates who have competence in Vectorworks and have had an introduction to AutoCAD.
 Employers expect that Junior Design graduates will require further training and experience during their first few months.
 Diploma graduates who continue on to the BA (Hons) course will actively build upon their introduction to AutoCAD skills throughout the year and further their design software techniques by learning 3ds Max.